wp-plugins/akeebabackupcore/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 1.2.2 =
+* Added "Apply to all" button in Files and Directories Exclusion page
+* [HIGH] Missing interface options on bad hosts which disable the innocent parse_ini_file PHP function
+* [HIGH] ANGIE (restoration): Some bad hosts disable the innocent parse_ini_file PHP function resulting in translation and functional issues during the restoration
+* [MEDIUM] ANGIE for Wordpress: Site url was not replaced when moving to a different server
+* [MEDIUM] Update notification not displaying on some sites (Pro)
+* [MEDIUM] Core: quote and time settings parameters are not visible in the Core release
+* [MEDIUM] Warning thrown when connecting to the database - Issue Ref gh-23
+* [LOW] Clicking the Configure button in the Profiles page can lead to error 500 on hosts with GET query parameter name length limits
+* [LOW] ANGIE for Wordpress: fixed changing Admin access details while restoring
+* [LOW] On some hosts you wouldn't get the correct installer included in the backup
+* [LOW] Pro: Updater doesn't work properly on PHP 5.6 - Issue Ref gh-22

 = 1.2.1.2 =
 * [HIGH] Core: the front-end backup was broken